Predictive Learning on Hidden Tree-Structured Ising Models: Discussion

 \subsection{Theorem \ref{thm:Main_result}: A Sketch of the Proof}

+Recall that the indices $i,j\in\mc{V}$ of the quantities $\nmu_{i,j}$ and $\nmue_{i,j}$ are pair of nodes, and in fact they can be considered as one (pair) index.
+For sake of space we introduce the notation $\nmu_{e}$ and $\nmue_{e}$ for some $e\in\mc{E}_{\T}$, that is consistent with our previous definition and $e$ represents a pair of nodes.
 Theorem \ref{thm:Main_result} guarantees that the estimated pairwise marginal distributions are close to the the original distributions by ensuring that the $\Lnorm$ is small.
-In this section we provide a sketch of the proof of the Theorem and we mention the main differences between the hidden model and the noiseless case~\citep{bresler2018learning}.
-The intersection of three events is sufficient to guarantee that $\Lnorm$ is upper bound by $\eta>0$, and \eqref{eq:weak edge noisy} gives the definition of $\ntau (\neps)$.
-The three events are equivalent events of the noiseless case, but they are modified accordingly to guaranty accurate estimation based on noisy data.
+In this section we provide a sketch of the proof of the Theorem and we mention the main differences between the hidden model and the noiseless case~\citep{bresler2020learning}.
+The intersection of three events is sufficient to guarantee that $\Lnorm$ is upper bound by $\eta>0$:

+where \eqref{eq:weak edge noisy} gives the definition of $\ntau (\neps)$.
+The three events are equivalent events of the noiseless case, but they are modified accordingly to guarantee accurate estimation based on noisy data.
 The event $\Ecorrn$ guarantees that the error of the correlation estimates is not greater than $\neps$.
-Under the event $\Estrongn$ all the strong edges are recovered by the Chow-Liu algorithm and under the event $\Ecascn$ the end to end error along paths is no greater than $\ngam$.
-Similarly to the noiseless setting, the event $\Estrongn$ requires the Chow-Liu algorithm to recover all the strong edges, while the weak edges (those that do not satisfy the inequality in \eqref{eq:event_strong_nois-1}) do not affect the accuracy of the predictive learning, even the Chow-Liu algorithm fails to recover them.
-In fact, each path between two nodes of the tree can be considered a sequence of segments with strong and segments with weak edges.
+Under the event $\Estrongn$ all the strong edges are recovered by the Chow-Liu algorithm.
+Similarly to the noiseless setting, the event $\Estrongn$ requires the Chow-Liu algorithm to recover all the strong edges, while the weak edges (those that do not satisfy the inequality in \eqref{eq:event_strong_nois-1}) do not affect the accuracy of the predictive learning, even if the Chow-Liu algorithm fails to recover them.
+In contrast with structure learning, exact structure recovery is not necessary for the predicative learning task.
+In other words, even if $\alpha$ is extremely small, assume $\tanh(\alpha)\leq \ntau(\neps)/(1-2q)^2$ the required number of samples for accurate predictive learning will remain unaffected.

+Under the event $\Ecascn$ the end-to-end error along paths is no greater than $\ngam$.
+In fact, each path between two nodes of the tree can be considered a sequence of segments with strong and weak edges.
 The end-to-end path error is determined by the strong edge segments of the path through the parameter $\ngam$ for the $\Ecascn$ event, while the effect of weak edges parameters is controlled by the quantity $\ntau (\neps)$ (for the segmentation of the tree and the detailed proof see \ref{Lemma end_to_end_error}).
 Our goal is to find sufficient conditions on the parameters $\neps$ and $\ngam$ that guarantee that the events $\Ecorrn, \Ecascn$ and $\Estrong$ occur with high probability.